Colorful Nahal Betzet National Park

 This section of Nahal Betzet is incredibly beautiful, although it must once have been even more beautiful before much of the stream disappeared when its water was used for irrigation.
 However, pumped water is now introduced into a small part of the stream bed.
 Two hikes are described.
 One starts from the parking lot at Kibbutz Elon, descends to the spring and covers part of the stream bed.
 In terms of beauty, this hike is very adequate.
 The second starts from the parking lot at the Daniela Ruins close to Garanot Hagalil and goes along the stream bed to Kibbutz Elon.
 Hence, it also covers the area of the first hike.
 This is obviously a longer hike and you will need to figure out how to get back to your car.

 Type of hike: There and back the same way.

-Difficulty: An easy paved path but with a significant incline initially down and then an easy footpath.
+Difficulty: Initially an easy paved path but with a significant incline down to the spring and then an easy footpath along the stream.

-Directions: EEnter “Elon” into Waze.
+Directions: Enter “Elon” into Waze.
 Continue straight through the kibbutz until you come to the parking lot for the nahal.
-There is a café reasonably close to the parking lot, but which is only open at popular times.
-There are WC’s.
+There is a café reasonably close to the parking lot, although it is only open at popular times.
+There are WC’s here.
 There is no park office or admission charge.